 Hot Tub Removal Cost: What to Expect in 2026

-Hot tub removal cost is the single most-searched pricing question in the junk removal industry, and for good reason.
+Hot tub removal is the most-searched pricing question in our industry.
+There's a reason.
 A hot tub is the hardest thing most homeowners will ever try to get rid of.
-It is heavy, awkward, usually surrounded by decking, and has to be cut apart to haul away.
-Here is what you should expect to pay in 2026, and what pushes a $450 job to a $1,200 job.
+Heavy.
+Awkward.
+Usually boxed in by decking.
+And it has to be cut apart before it leaves the yard.
+Here's what you should expect to pay in 2026, and what turns a $450 job into a $1,200 one.

 Section 01